nachmz42/nachmz42/README.md

 ## 💼 Professional Experience

 - Fullstack Developer at Bahía Software (April 2023 - Present): I work in the R&D team, where we apply cutting-edge technologies to projects related to public health.
 I use React for the frontend and Java with Spring Boot for microservices on the backend.
+Lately, I've been working with the data science team, applying all the skills acquired in my training

 - Backend Developer at NTTDATA (November 2021 - March 2023): I contributed to a project for a government ministry, focusing on data management technologies, including SQL, Java with Spring Boot, and Angular for frontend development (even though it wasn't my specialization).